Robert Redford as Dave Chappellet, U.S. Olympic ski team star

 What’d He Wear?

 Like much timeless menswear, shearling coats can trace their popularity to military fashions.
-Men and women had been using sheepskin for clothing since the Stone Age, but it wasn’t until the B-3 bomber jacket was developed for American flight crews during World War II that most people fully embraced the warmth and comfort of shearling sheepskin outerwear.
+Men and women had been using sheepskin for clothing since the Stone Age, but it wasn’t until the Irvin flying jacket and B-3 bomber jacket were developed for Allied flight crews leading up to World War II that most people fully embraced the warmth and comfort of shearling sheepskin outerwear.
 (Read more about the history and benefits of shearling bomber jackets here.)

 Thus, pro skier Dave Chappellet’s signature outerwear when he’s not dressed for the slopes is a camel brown shearling jacket.